-- 57.-(1) Any owner or agent taking part in the technical management of any mine shall be the holder of a first class certificate of competency for the Province, and subject to the same responsibilities and penalties under this Act as the mine manager. - (2) The owner or agent of a mine shall not interfere in the technical management of the mine in any way calculated to bring about any breach of any of the provisions of this Act, or of any of the regulations made hereunder. - (3) Immediately upon the appointment pursuant to this Act of a person to be manager, assistant manager or overman of a mine, or to perform temporarily the duties of manager or overman, the owner or, if an agent has been appointed, the agent, shall send to the Chief Inspector and to the Inspector of the District, notice of the name and address of that person, and the number and class of certificate held by him, and if he fails to do so he shall be guilty of an offence under this Act.
+(4) Any person performing the duties of a manager shall have the same responsibility, and shall be subject to the same liability, as if he had been duly appointed as the manager.

+(5) Immediately upon the appointment pursuant to this Act of a person to be manager or overman of a mine, or to perform temporarily the duties of manager or overman, the owner or agent shall send to the Chief Inspector and Inspector of the District, notice of the name and address of that person, and the number and class of certificate held by him, and if he fails to do so he shall be guilty of an offence under this Act.